Anshul-Gupta24/Audio-Visual-Deep-Multimodal-Networks/README.md

 ### References
 Praveen K.\*, Gupta A.\*, Ganapathy S., Soman A. (2019).
 'Second Language Transfer Learning in Humans and Machines using Image Supervision'.
-Accepted at ASRU 2019.
+Accepted at ASRU 2019. (* equal contribution)